-Checking and editing an existing translation to improve it
+Checking and editing an existing Japanese or Italian translation to improve it.

 According to ISO standards and now a well-established practice at so-called LSPs, a translation should go through four distinct stages:

 This procedure is now a widespread custom, but is doesn't mean that every translation must necessarily go through stages 2, 3, and 4.
-Suffice it to say that it depends on the particular problems that arise from errors in the original translation.
+It all depends on the particular problems that could arise from not applying one or more of these stages.

 As the primary link in the transactional chain, translators should use any means available to thoroughly check their works before delivery for contents, syntactic and grammar errors, and possibly strictly follow any style manual imposed by the client.

-A generalist translator who is only qualified from a linguistic standpoint may face difficulties with certain specialized texts and therefore end up translating with an excess of creativity and guesswork; in such cases, specialized translators may be preferable due to their expertise in the subject matter, even if they lack extensive vocabularies or perfect writing skills.
-Texts produced by such translators may then be reviewed by a professional editor to render them more readable.
+A generalist translator who is only qualified from a linguistic standpoint may face difficulties with certain specialized texts and therefore end up translating with an excess of creativity and guesswork; in such cases, specialized translators of the source language may be preferable due to their expertise in the subject matter, even if they lack extensive vocabularies or perfect writing skills.
+Texts produced by such translators should then be reviewed by a proofreader to render them more readable.

-We can serve as translators or reviewers.
-When translating, we deal with phase 1 (verification); when asked to review a translation, we handle either phase 2 (editing) or 4 (proofreading) or both, depending on the instructions given to us.
+We can serve as translators or reviewers for Japanese-Italian translations.
+When translating, we deal with phase 1 (verification); when asked to review a translation, we handle either phase 2 (editing) or 4 (proofreading) or both, depending on the instructions received.

 With all that said, it is important to fully understand the differences between editing and proofreading.
 Despite the fact that many professionals and translation companies use the terms interchangeably, they are not the same thing.